cherevik/AnyCRM/README.md

    - Use this URL to access your AnyCRM from anywhere
    - API endpoints will be available at: `https://abc123.ngrok.io/api/accounts`
    - Web UI will be available at: `https://abc123.ngrok.io`

-5. **Update AnyQuest configuration (if using AI features)**
-   - Go to Settings in your AnyCRM application
-   - Update the "Base URL" to your ngrok URL (e.g., `https://abc123.ngrok.io`)
-   - This ensures AI agents can callback to your application properly

 **Note**: The free ngrok tier provides temporary URLs that change each time you restart ngrok.
 For persistent URLs, consider upgrading to a paid ngrok plan.